Justin-Watkins/Justin-Watkins.github.io/03-ExploringYourData.md

 ```

 This code creates the graph in figure \@ref(fig:distributionticketsa).
 Histograms are incredibly useful for understanding a data set's structure.
 If you are unfamiliar with them, they demonstrate the count of a specific instance of something (in this case, ticket sales).
 We also included a `rug` at the bottom of the graph.
 This rug demonstrates where the data points actually lie on the graph.
-It may be unnecessary, but I find that it helps me interpret the graph a little more easily.
+It may be unnecessary, but I find that it helps me interpret the graph a little more easily when dealing with smaller data sets.
 This is especially true for density plots.

 The following diagram also layers different seasons on the diagram using colors.
 The colors that you use are important.
-While we aren't going to cover design here, you should have a basic understanding of the "color wheel."^[https://en.wikipedia.org/wiki/Color_wheel] Google it.
+While we aren't going to cover design here, you should have a basic understanding of the _color wheel_.^[https://en.wikipedia.org/wiki/Color_wheel] Google it.
 There are also several R packages that deal with color such as `RColorBrewer` [@R-RColorBrewer].
-This package was designed for maps, but demonstrates the point.
+This package was designed for maps and demonstrates the point I am trying to make.
 Put some thought into the colors that you use and why you use them.
+It'll give your graphics a polished and professional look.

 <div class="figure" style="text-align: center">